breinbaas/cstab/README.md

 * [x] main should accept argument of type string
 * [x] we now save an array of sf but we want the min(sf) with the xm, zm and radius of the circle as a result
 * [ ] benchmark with dstability
-* [ ] cleanup code
+* [x] cleanup code (I will keep the couts for debugging purposes so that will not be cleaned up)
-* [ ] improve code (check referencing etc.)
+* [x] improve code (check referencing etc.)
 * [ ] num x, z and tangents lines should be part of the input, not constants
-* [ ] maybe? num slices should depend on the geometry but check first if this really makes a difference else keep constant
-* [ ] error handling
+* [x] error handling
-* [ ] fix terminate called recursively error (missing soiltype -> should check for missing soiltypes BEFORE starting calculation, this will remove the bug)
+* [x] fix terminate called recursively error (missing soiltype -> should check for missing soiltypes BEFORE starting calculation, this will remove the bug)

 **Later:**
 * [ ] implement SHANSEP for undrained behaviour